munna9/devops-codes/phenomtrack-api/README.md

 ### phenomtrack-api::ecr_deploy

-Deploys phenomtrack-api container by referring data bag item phenomtrack-api of services data bag.
+Deploys phenomtrack-api container by referring data bag item phenomtrack-api of communities data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Pulls docker image from Elastic container registry to the running node.
-1. It runs container with specifications mentioned under data bag item phenomtrack-api of services data bag.
+1. It runs container with specifications mentioned under data bag item phenomtrack-api of communities data bag.

 ### phenomtrack-api::ecr_undeploy

-Remove Deployed phenomtrack-api container by referring data bag item phenomtrack-api of services data bag.
+Remove Deployed phenomtrack-api container by referring data bag item phenomtrack-api of communities data bag.

 1. Loads data bag referred by vault_name and app_name.
 1. Container is stopped and removed after deregistering from ELB if defined.